Learning Outcomes

 - Liability covers personal injury and damage to other property, but not pure economic loss (including damage to the defective product itself).

-- A reasonable possibility of intermediate examination may break the chain of causation.
+- A reasonable probability of intermediate examination that would likely reveal the defect may break the chain of causation against the original manufacturer; otherwise, hidden defects remain the manufacturer’s responsibility.

-- Breach of duty occurs if the manufacturer fails to meet the standard of a reasonably competent manufacturer.
+- Breach of duty occurs if the manufacturer fails to meet the standard of a reasonably competent manufacturer, including adequate design, testing, quality control, warnings, and reasonable post-market action.

-- Defences like contributory negligence may apply, but consent is rare, and exclusions for personal injury are generally void.
+- Defences like contributory negligence may apply, consent is rare, and exclusions of liability for personal injury are generally void or strictly controlled.

 Key Terms and Concepts